fhmwg/current-tags/stage1.md

 Despite this, incomplete XML parsers are common that treat namespaces as significant and would fail to parse the second of the above examples.
-To maximize compatibility with such systems, it is recommended to always export data using the default namespaces given in the beginning of [Metadata to Write].
+To maximize compatibility with such systems, it is recommended to always export data using the default namespaces given in the beginning of [Metadata to Write](#2).

 ## 3.4.
 Treating XMP as RDF/XML   <a name="3.4"></a>